8 Facts About Neapolitan Mastiffs

 3. Italian Mastiffs Tend to Require a More Experienced Owner

-These big lovable dogs love their families and are eager to please.
+These big, lovable dogs love their families and are eager to please.
 Although they do pick up on things quickly, they are also known to have a strong will and a tendency to be stubborn.
+Many of them don’t reach their laid-back maturity until they are about 3-4 years old.

-Consistent training with firm boundaries and positive reward is key.
+Until then, you may experience an extended stubborn streak similar to a rebellious teenager.
+Consistent training with firm boundaries and positive rewards is key.
 Still, these dogs do still tend to push boundaries.
-All of this can be difficult for first-time or novice dog owners to handle and puppy training classes are recommended.
+All of this can be difficult for first-time or novice dog owners to handle, and puppy training classes are recommended.

 4. They Can be Energetic, Especially as Puppies

+Although Neapolitan Mastiffs generally sit in a low to moderate activity range, they can be energetic when they are young and may require more activity to be happy and healthy.
 They do eventually settle as they grow and mature, but that can take a few years.
-Also, they can become couch potatoes later in life if you let them, so it’s important to make sure they continue to get enough exercise.
+Also, they can become couch potato dogs later in life if you let them, so it’s important to make sure they continue to get enough exercise.

-These are just a few fun facts about Neapolitan Mastiffs.
 If you think this dog breed could be the right fit for you, learn more about them, and then check out the available Neapolitan Mastiff puppies.
 Who knows?
 You could end up finding your new best friend!